prakayastha/prakayastha.github.io/README.md

 Hello and welcome to my personal website!

-I am Prakriti Kayastha, an incoming postdoc at University College London (UCL).
-I will be working with Keith Bulter and the [Materials Design and Informatics group](https://mdi-group.github.io/) in the Chemistry Department at UCL.
+I am Prakriti Kayastha, a postdoc at University College London (UCL).
+I am based in the [Materials Design and Informatics group](https://mdi-group.github.io/) led by [Keith Butler](https://profiles.ucl.ac.uk/25193-keith-butler) in the Chemistry Department at UCL.
 My work is based on modelling materials using density functional theory and machine learning.
 At UCL, I will be studying barocalorics, which are materials that undergo spontaneous phase transitions under pressure.
-I will be working with a team of scientists based in Queen Mary University of London and Diamond Light Source.
-I'm excited to bring my expertise to this project and at the same time am looking forward to learning more about core ML and collaborating with the wider community in London.
+I will be working with a team of scientists based at Queen Mary University of London and Diamond Light Source.
+I'm excited to bring my expertise to this project, and at the same time, I am looking forward to learning more about core ML and collaborating with the wider community in London.

 This work continues well from my PhD work, where I studied phase transitions in potential solar cell materials.
 I got my PhD at Northumbria University, under the supervision of [Lucy Whalley](https://lucydot.github.io/).